Last Updated on by

 How long to spend in Northern Colombia

-I was able to complete this itinerary with the exception of the lost city trek in one week.
-More time is always better, but one week is sufficient to see Santa Marta, Minca, Taganga & Tayrona National Park.
+I was able to complete this itinerary in one week (with the exception of the lost city trek).
+More time is always better, but one week is definitely sufficient to see Santa Marta, Minca, Taganga & Tayrona National Park.
 If you plan to do the lost city trek, add at least another 4 days into your Colombia itinerary.

 As a nature lover and adventure seeker, Northern Colombia was an absolute paradise for me.
 I hope this article gave you some inspiration on where to go in Northern Colombia.
 Let me know in the comments below if you’ve been to Colombia, and what your favorite places where!
 I’m already planning my next trip back.